Friday, 29 December 2006

 Any favourite trades?
 Why?

 West Indies v Bangladesh in the 2007 Twenty20 Cricket World Cup stands out.
 I love trading Twenty20 and this match ended with my biggest individual win since I started trading - £652.99.
+I have beaten this total since but that was a very sweet moment.

 .